 Man dies in explosion at Dublin homeless hostel

+A forensic examination of the scene was under way as gardai sealed off a wide area in a busy part of Dublin city.

-A man has died in an explosion at a hostel in Dublin city centre.
+A technical examination was under way on Thursday night after a man died in an explosion at a hostel in Dublin city centre.

-Dublin Fire Brigade and gardai were called to the scene on Little Britain Street, off Capel Street, following reports of a blast inside a Depaul homeless hostel, after 3.15pm.
+Dublin Fire Brigade and gardai were called to the scene on Little Britain Street, off Capel Street, following reports of a blast inside the Depaul homeless hostel, after 3.15pm.

 Gardai said a man was fatally injured and there are no reports of any other injuries.